Incel: "Red pill" and "black pill"

 Black pill ideology is defined by biological determinism, in contrast to ideas of personal agency and self-improvement often associated with red pill beliefs.
 Selected ideas from evolutionary psychology are used to reinforce the idea of "sexual market value" in a mating system controlled by the most desirable women.
-Those who subscribe to red pill ideology believe they can use their knowledge of women's hypergamy to achieve success in the dating market and increase their own sexual market value, such as by improving their social skills or physical appearance ("looksmaxxing").
+Those who subscribe to red pill ideology believe they can use their knowledge of women's hypergamy to achieve success in the dating market and increase their own sexual market value, such as by improving their social skills or physical appearance through surgery or other body modifications, known as "looksmaxxing".
 However, according to black pill ideology, improving one's looks is futile, since dating success is entirely determined by genetics, keeping most men from achieving sexual dominance.

 The black pill promotes fatalism and defeatism for men perceived to be unattractive.
 According to the black pill, as long as women are able to freely choose their sexual partners, genetically inferior men will only find a wife once she is past her sexual prime, who will only use the man for financial security.
 Researcher Angus Lindsay writes that the nihilistic worldview of the black pill appears to have influenced terroristic behavior by incels who have attempted violent retributions against those who are perceived to hold a higher social status.

 Hoffman et al. write that Taking the black pill' is critical to the incel identity, since it means recognizing 'inceldom' as a permanent condition".
 Aja Romano writes at Vox that black pill ideology "unites all incels".
 According to the Anti-Defamation League (ADL), there are some incels who believe in the red pill and others who believe in the black pill.
 Those who believe they can improve their chances with women are adherents to the "red pill", whereas only incels who believe they have little to no power to change their position in society or chances with women are blackpilled.
 The ADL writes that, among incels, the beliefs summarized as "red pill" center around the idea that feminism has unbalanced society to favor women and give them too much power.
 Redpilled incels believe they have the opportunity to fight back against this system which disadvantages them, which they do by trying to make themselves more attractive to women.
 Conversely, blackpilled incels are those who believe they can do nothing to change their situation.
 The ADL writes, "This is where the incel movement takes on characteristics of a death cult".
 Those who have taken the black pill are left with few options, says the ADL: giving up on life (referred to by incels as "LDAR", an abbreviation for "lie down and rot"), dying by suicide, or committing mass violence.